FrankYFTang/FrankYungFongTangArt/PHTG7/README.md

 * **Teacher Feedback:** What an incredibly cute dog...!
 Great job and great images, Yungfong!
 You have shown the changes in depth of field very nicely in each of these sets of images.

 ## Assignment 3 Written Assignment
+### Instruction:

+Option 1: Visit an art museum or gallery, a list of which follows, and select two images to discuss.
+These images can be by the same photographer, or by two different photographers.

+For each photographer or image, you are to write a relatively short--about 2 paragraphs--statement.
+This means that the entire statement should be 4 paragraphs: about 1 page.

+Who is the artist and what type of work/photography do they do?
+You may need to do some basic research online to get this information.
+If you do, do not forget to cite your source(s)!

+Describe and discuss each image.
+Give the title, date and medium, and a description of it in terms of the composition.
+Discuss each image: why did you chose these particular images?
+What drew you to them?
+Perhaps you did not like this piece of work: why did you not?
+Be specific!

+Option 2: From the list of "Videos" in the Modules, select two photographers and watch one video for each photographer.

+As with the above, write a relatively short--about 2 paragraphs--statement for each photographer/video.
+This means that the entire statement should be 4 paragraphs: about 1 page.

+This should include the title of the video you watched, who the artist is and what type of work/photography they do.
+You may need to do some basic research online to get this information.
+If you do, do not forget to cite your source(s)!
+You should then talk about why you chose to discuss this particular photographer.
+Did his or her appeal to you?
+Did it not?
+Why--or why not?
+Be specific and use examples.

 * [Submission](https://docs.google.com/document/d/15ewUYkJv4vz5YHkP16hDYYcSX2mOZ8A0Wxr0zV_FRjY)
 * **Teacher Feedback:** Though I would like you to have discussed 1 or 2 specific images of Titarenko's, you have done a great job, Yungfong.
 I am glad that you enjoyed the work of Alexey Titarenko and Arnold Newman.
 These are very good discussions and I get the feeling that you really looked at and thought about the work of these two fairly different photographers.